 Grant applicants may only propose programs from the list of pre-approved options provided in Appendix A of the ACL Funding Opportunity Announcement.
-This appendix also includes information on how each program addresses different levels of falls risk on a continuum of high, medium, and low risk, as well as which programs have remote (e.g. videoconference) options available
+This appendix also includes information on how each program addresses different levels of falls risk on a continuum of high, medium, and low risk, as well as which programs have remote (e.g. videoconference) options available.

-In the past, some grantees have opted to implement one falls prevention program, while others offer an array of programs.
+In the past, some grantees have implemented two falls prevention programs, while others offer an array of programs.
 In addition, some applicants propose a "set" of programs to target a specific issue.
 For example: